ExxML/HabitKicker/README.md

 - Real-time habit detection using computer vision
 - Posture calibration for personalized monitoring
 - Customizable detection settings for:
-  - Nail biting distance
+  - Nail biting distance (distance from finger to mouth)
-  - Hair pulling detection
+  - Hair pulling distance (distance from finger to hair)
-  - Finger proximity alerts
 - User-friendly GUI with dark mode
 - Configurable notifications and alerts
 - Live camera feed with visual feedback